Ybalrid/YTL/README.md

  - `erase_remove_if(container, predicate)` : same as `erase_remove`, but you can specify a predicate in the same way you can do to `std::remove_if`.
  - `print_container(container)` : print a spaces separated list of the content of a container that can be iterated through

+### ytl_fmt.hpp

+- `fmt_sink` : class that represent an object that behave like `std::format`, but output text to a provided function pointer to anything with a `void f(const char *)` signature.

 ### ytl_memory.hpp

  - `observer_ptr<T>` : A dumb smart pointer.
 A simple non-owning pointer wrapper that is constructible from a smart pointer.
 Merly a copy of a memory address, without any management of ownership whatsoever.
+ - `zero_memory` : A function like Win32 ZeroMemory, that take a pointer to any type, and sets all of its bytes to `0`

+ ### ytl_utils.hpp
+ - `non_copyable` : An empty struct that cannot be copied.
+You can inherit from it.
+ - `non_movable` : An empty struct that cannot be moved.
+You can inherit from it.
+ - `non_copyable_and_movable` : An empty struct that inherit from all of the ablve.
+You can inherit from it.